FAQs About IBC Meetings and Minutes

 Section IV-B-2-b describes a number of activities that the IBC must carry out on behalf of the institution including:

-With respect to the review of proposed recombinant or synthetic nucleic acid research, the NIH Guidelines cite a number of matters that IBCs should consider as appropriate.
+With respect to the review of proposed recombinant or synthetic nucleic acid molecule research, the NIH Guidelines cite a number of matters that IBCs should consider as appropriate.
 These matters are described in Section II-A-3 and Section III of the NIH Guidelines and include:

 - Agent characteristics (e.g. virulence, pathogenicity, environmental stability)